Medical Malpractice Insurance

 Every policy has limits, deductibles, and exclusions that may influence your premium.

-Policy limits are the maximum amounts your insurer will pay on a claim, both on a per-claim basis and on the aggregate amount of claims made within the policy period (typically one year).
-Your state may have minimum coverage requirements for both types of limits.
+Policy limits are the maximum amounts your insurer will pay on each claim or incident, and on the aggregate amount of claims made within the policy period.
+Your state may have minimum requirements for these coverage limits.

 The deductible is an amount you must pay before your insurer will cover a claim.
 A high deductible will lower your premium, but make sure it's an amount you can easily afford.

 Finally, be aware of any exclusions in a malpractice policy.
-It won't cover illegal activities, such as sexual misconduct, though it will cover you if you're unjustly accused.
+It won't cover illegal activities, though it will cover you if you're unjustly accused.

 What is the difference between medical malpractice and general liability insurance?